Bruno Pauletto: Career highlights

 Bruno Pauletto, MS, CSCS, FNSCA, grew up in Portogruaro, Italy, and Sept-Îles, Quebec, and he graduated as exercise physiologist from the University of Tennessee.
 Bruno Pauletto represented Canada at two consecutive Commonwealth Games: he won the gold medal in the men's shot put event at the XII Commonwealth Games in Brisbane in 1982, after striking silver in 1978.
-A year later he participated in the 1979 Pan American Games and placed third.
+A year later, he participated in the 1979 Pan American Games and placed third.
 He also took part in the first IAAF World Cup in Düsseldorf in 1977 and the first IAAF World Championships in Athletics in Helsinki in 1983 as a member of the Canadian team and was selected twice for the Olympic Games.
 He also competed in discus throw.

-Having already practiced as coach for strength training and conditioning since 1981, Pauletto devoted his life to coaching as from the 1984 season.
-He created his own company in 1986, published several articles, videos and three textbooks on strength training, and ultimately was nominated president of the National Strength and Conditioning Association (NSCA) where he also was a member of several committees.
+Having already practised as a coach for strength training and conditioning since 1981, Pauletto devoted his life to coaching as of the 1984 season.
+He created his own company in 1986, published several articles, videos and three textbooks on strength training, and ultimately was nominated president of the National Strength and Conditioning Association (NSCA), where he also was a member of several committees.

 Bruno Pauletto received two national awards for his coaching performances and was inducted into the Hall of Fame of the Central Michigan Chippewas.

 Collegiate and university career

 Bruno Pauletto earned his Bachelor of Science in Exercise Physiology in 1978 from the Central Michigan University (CMU), where he was on a track and field scholarship.
-In 1980 he took his Master of Science in Exercise Physiology at the University of Tennessee (UT).
+In 1980, he took his Master of Science in Exercise Physiology at the University of Tennessee (UT).

 While at Central Michigan University he competed in the shot put collegiately for their team, the Central Michigan Chippewas, and: